Skip links

 Kim Burke, M.Ed

-June 6, 2023
+Live presentation was held on June 6, 2023

-Cork board with a white sticky note affixed with a wooden push pin and text ESY Program Strategies
+Cork board with a white sticky note affixed with a wooden push pin and text" ESY Program Strategies

-We will also cover data tracking and ensure teachers have the necessary IEP paperwork.
-Join us to learn how to support students effectively during ESY, and don’t forget to assign licenses to year-round teachers post-ESY for smooth beginning-of-year planning.
+Request access to learn how to support students effectively during ESY, and don’t forget to assign licenses to year-round teachers post-ESY for smooth beginning-of-year planning.

-Participants will receive:
+Participants receive:

 • Practical strategies for a successful Extended School Year (ESY) experience